6 of the Healthiest Substitutes for Fish Oil

 Incorporate Healthier Omega-3s in Your Diet

 Although fish oil is a popular supplement, it is not the only way that you can add more omega-3 fatty acids to your diet.
-To include healthier omega-3s in your daily diet, turn to iwi life
+To include healthier omega-3s in your daily diet, turn to iwi life.

 Made from entirely plant-based algae, iwi life’s omega-3 supplement provides all of the same benefits as fish oil and more.
 To see all of the potential benefits that come with algae-based omega-3s for yourself, explore our complete family of iwi life products.